Librarika/manual/docs/member-area.md

 ## My Reviews

-My Reviews is the section that facilitate all the reviews on each of your library books.
+My reviews is the section that facilitate all the reviews on each of your library books.

 If you want to see all the reviews then you have to follow the below steps: